Submitty/slack_bot_cleaner/README.md

+__NOTE__: This repo is archived as we no longer use Travis-CI or have it post to Slack.

 # slack_bot_cleaner

-This repo holds some utility code to delete messages from bots from from a channel.
+This repo holds some utility code to delete messages from the slack bot from from a channel.

 ## Requirements